C-POWER Plant: Making Strides

 |The type of business||Process design for the plant to collect energy from the waste (WTE), Waste To Energy and in EPC, Engineering, Procurement and Construction.|

 Modality of business transaction

-Arrange partnerships in WTE business & WTE process engineering
+We arrange partnership in WTE business and WTE process engineering.

 As shown in figure 1, our system of thermal decomposition for organic wastes consists of a hopper, feeder, rotary reactor, condenser, gas refiner, oil (gas) storage tank and dual fuel engine generator.